Mzi-Develop/Enigma/README.txt

-ОПИСАНИЕ:
+DESCRIPTION:
-Этот симулятор воспроизводит работу знаменитой шифровальной машины Энигма, использовавшейся Германией во время Второй мировой войны.
+This simulator reproduces the operation of the famous Enigma cipher machine used by Germany during the Second World War.

-ТРЕБОВАНИЯ:
+REQUIREMENTS:
-- Windows с установленным PHP 7.0 или выше
+- Windows with PHP 7.0 or higher installed
-- PHP должен быть добавлен в PATH
+- PHP must be added to the PATH

-ИНСТРУКЦИЯ ПО ЗАПУСКУ:
+STARTING INSTRUCTIONS:
-1. Распакуйте все файлы в одну папку
+1. Unpack all files into one folder
-2. Запустите файл enigma.bat двойным кликом
+2. Run the enigma.bat file by double-clicking it

-УПРАВЛЕНИЕ:
+CONTROLS:
-- Используйте цифровую клавиатуру для выбора пунктов меню
+- Use the numeric keypad to select menu items
-- Следуйте инструкциям на экране
+- Follow the on-screen instructions

-ДОСТУПНЫЕ ВЕРСИИ ЭНИГМЫ:
+AVAILABLE ENIGMA VERSIONS:
-1. Enigma I      - Стандартная версия Вермахта (1930)
+1. Enigma I - Standard Wehrmacht version (1930)
-2. Enigma M3     - Стандартная версия Люфтваффе (1938)
+2. Enigma M3 - Standard Luftwaffe version (1938)
-3. Enigma M4     - Стандартная версия Кригсмарине (1942)
+3. Enigma M4 - Standard Kriegsmarine version (1942)
-4. Enigma T      - Редкая модификация М4 - Тирпиц (1942)
+4. Enigma T - Rare M4 modification - Tirpitz (1942)

-ОСОБЕННОСТИ РЕАЛИЗАЦИИ:
+FEATURES OF THE IMPLEMENTATION:
-- Реализованы все основные компоненты настоящей Энигмы
+- All the main components of the real Enigma are implemented
-- Правильная работа роторов с точками оборота
+- Correct operation of rotors with turning points
-- Коммутационная панель - Steckerbrett
+- Steckerbrett switch panel
-- Разные рефлекторы для каждой версии
+- Different reflectors for each version
-- Исторически точные таблицы проводки
+- Historically accurate wiring tables

-ПРИМЕЧАНИЕ:
+NOTE:
-Это упрощенная версия Энигмы, более реалистичная версия появится позже.
+ This is a simplified version of the Enigma, a more realistic version

-АВТОР: Mzi-Develop
+AUTHOR: Mzi-Develop
-ВЕРСИЯ: 1.0
+VERSION: 1.0